moderndatacompany/dataos.info/docs/resources/lens/data_modelling/supported_parameters_for_tables_and_views.md

 Segments are pre-defined groups of filters.

-The segment declaration involves the following properties →
+The segment declaration involves the following properties

 | Property | Description | Possible Value |
 | --- | --- | --- |
 | `name` | Specify the name of the dimension | NA |
 | `public` | Controls visibility of dimension, i.e. whether the dimension is visible to all users or hidden | `True`, `False` |
-| `sql` | Add filter criteria →
+| `sql` | Add filter criteria:
 table.{dimension} = “dimension_values” | NA |
 | `meta` | Custom metadata.
 This is also used to define `secure` sub property | NA |